tariqsheikhsw/SD-WAN-LAB/SD-WAN-Use-Cases.md

 🔘 Use-Case 5 :  Regional Mesh Networks

 ### 🔘 Use-Case 6 :  Enforcing Security Perimeters with Service Insertion

+* Through Service FW advertisement

+--- Service FW : Advertised from DC cEdge to vSmart and other sites
+  Branch1 traffic will traverse to Branch2 through DC Firewall for inspection...

 🔘 Use-Case 7 :  Isolating Guest Users from the Corporate WAN